 An internship course is a supervised work experience related to a student's major or field of interest.
 It is cooperatively supervised by a college faculty member and a qualified person in the field where the student is working.
 A student must complete 40 hours of work for each academic credit hour.
-Prerequisites: Multiple Mathematics courses numbered 300 or above and a major/ minor in Mathematics.
 Graded Pass/Fail.
 Prerequisite: Mathematics courses numbered 300 or above and a major/ minor in Mathematics.